Bearbeiten

 Setup options for Microsoft SQL Server

-When you are running Microsoft SQL Server Setup, you must provide additional information.
+When you're running Microsoft SQL Server Setup, you must provide additional information.
 Your responses can affect how you use SQL Server with Business Central.

 TempDB database configuration

-For servers with less than 8 cores, create as many data files for the TempDB database as the number of cores.
-For servers with more than 8 cores, start with 8 data files, and increment with 4 files at a time, if needed.
+For servers with fewer than eight cores, create as many TempDB data files as the number of cores.
+For servers with more than eight cores, start with eight data files and increment by four files at a time, if needed.

 Make sure that all data files for the TempDB database are of the same size.

-Consider putting data and log files for TempDB on a local SSD drive if you are using SAN storage.
+Consider placing TempDB data and log files on a local SSD if using SAN storage.

 Data file and log file configuration

-Auto-growth of the database and/or transaction log files in production can degrade performance as all transaction must queue up and wait for SQL Server to grow the file before it can begin to process transactions again.
-This can create bottlenecks.
-We strongly recommend growing data and log files during off-peak periods and by 10% to 25% of the current size.
-We do not recommend disabling "Auto-Grow", as in an emergency it is still better to have SQL Server to auto-grow files than to run out of disk space and bring the database down.
+Autogrowth of the database or transaction log files in production can degrade performance because transactions must queue up and wait for SQL Server to grow the file before it can begin to process transactions again.
+This behavior can create bottlenecks.
+Grow data and log files during off-peak periods and by 10% to 25% of the current size.
+We don't recommend disabling autogrow.
+In an emergency, it's better that to have SQL Server autogrow files than run out of disk space and bring the database down.

 Max degree of parallelism (MAXDOP)

-The SQL queries generated by the Business Central Server are of OLTP type (many, small transactions).
-It is therefore recommended running Business Central with MAXDOP set to the value 1 as a starting point.
+The SQL queries generated by the Business Central Server are of OLTP (Online Transaction Processing) type, including many small transactions.
+We recommend running Business Central with MAXDOP set to the value 1 as a starting point.
 Depending on the number of cores on your database server, you can increase this number.
-It is not recommended to set MAXDOP to 0, because one query might use all resources on the databases hereby providing lower availability for other queries.
+It isn't recommended to set MAXDOP to 0, because one query might use all resources on the databases, lowering availability for other queries.

 On SQL Server 2016 and later, MAXDOP can be set on the database level, changing a database scoped configuration.

-Both advanced server configuration options and database scoped configurations can be set by using SQL Server Management Studio, see the SQL Server documentation for details.
+Both advanced server configuration options and database scoped configurations can be set by using SQL Server Management Studio.
+Learn more in Server configuration: max degree of parallelism.

 Note

-If you are running SQL Server Enterprise Edition, index maintenance can be done in parallel.
+If you're running SQL Server Enterprise Edition, index maintenance can be done in parallel.
 If you run maintenance jobs to do this work in off-peak hours, you might want to set MAXDOP back to 0 while running these jobs.
-On SQL Server 2016 and later, it is possible to set MAXDOP directly in the Rebuild Index Task wizard.
+On SQL Server 2016 and later, it's possible to set MAXDOP directly in the Rebuild Index Task wizard.

 Instance configuration

-If you plan on installing the Business Central Demo database, and you want Business Central Setup to use an already installed version of SQL Server (and not to install SQL Server Express), you must create a SQL Server instance named BCDEMO in SQL Server before you run Setup.
-Otherwise, Setup will install SQL Server Express automatically, even if there is a valid version of SQL Server already on the computer.
-If you do not plan to install the Demo database, or if you have no objection to using SQL Server Express, you are free to use the default instance and Instance ID on the Instance Configuration page, or to specify any instance name.
+If you plan to install the Business Central Demo database and want Business Central Setup to use an already installed version of SQL Server (and not install SQL Server Express), create a SQL Server instance named BCDEMO before you run Setup.
+Otherwise, Setup installs SQL Server Express automatically, even if there's a valid version of SQL Server already on the computer.
+If you don't plan to install the Demo database, or if you have no objection to using SQL Server Express, you're free to use the default instance and Instance ID on the Instance Configuration page, or to specify any instance name.

 Database engine service

-Each SQL Server instance is run by its own windows service.
+A separate Windows service runs each SQL Server instance.
 The following two things are important to configure for these services

 Startup options